In Stock! Ready for Shipment!

-The elite Kingdom of Arms version of this popular sword features a hand hammered 5160 carbon steel blade as the originals were made, full tang, heat treated and tempered as the originals, for a strong yet flexible blade that will hold a very sharp edge, exotic hardwood handle and a wooden scabbard with brass accents.
+The elite Kingdom of Arms Style pf this Gladius features a hand hammered 5160 carbon wasp waisted steel blade as the originals were made, full tang, heat treated and tempered as the originals, for a strong yet flexible blade that will hold a very sharp edge, with a hard wood handle.
+High polished steel spacer at the bottom of the handle for strength and durability.
+Fully Functional (Battle Ready)!
+Sword also includes a wood scabbard with brass accents.
+Truly a beautiful piece to hold.Specifications:

 Handle length: 7.75”